-If you or a minor under your care have been charged with underage drinking or possession of alcoholic substances, getting the help of an experienced DUI attorney is crucial.
-At The Kugel Law Firm, our knowledgeable New Jersey DUI lawyers can assist you in navigating the complexities of New Jersey’s laws on underage alcohol possession and drinking.
+If you or a minor under your care has been charged with underage drinking or possession of alcoholic substances, getting the help of an experienced DUI attorney is crucial.
+At The Kugel Law Firm, our knowledgeable New Jersey DUI lawyers can provide guidance on New Jersey’s laws regarding underage alcohol possession and drinking.
 Contact us today at (973) 854-0098 to schedule a free strategy session.

 Underage Drinking and Alcohol Possession Laws in New Jersey

 New Jersey has “zero-tolerance” laws when it comes to underage drinking and driving.
 These laws make it illegal for anyone under 21 to drive with any amount of alcohol in their system.
-If a minor is caught with a blood alcohol concentration (BAC) of 0.01% or higher, they can be charged with an underage DUI.
+If you get behind the wheel with a blood-alcohol level of just 0.01 percent, the police can charge you with an underage DUI.
+Yes, even one drink can put you on the wrong side of the law.

 Purchasing and Possession of Alcohol